dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 Second, it gives rise to virtue signaling and bland content.
 The feed on LinkedIn is like a giant market where people are mostly confused about what to share so they are forced to virtue signal.
 This is why we get either dreadfully boring industry news about completely unrelated fields on our timeline from friends, or we get the useless posts about the inspiring wisdom of billionaires with #so #many #hashtags #to #make #it #noticeable #to #others.
 If people don't know who or what they're posting to, then what gets shared is not useful to anyone.
 So you post the absolute generic with no value.

+LinkedIn also feeds a different type of social media resentment.
+Like how Instagram makes us self-conscious about our happiness, our physical bodies, our lifestyles, LinkedIn does that to professional success.
+I have had countless conversations with people of varying work experiences who feel a crushing sense of being left behind seeing out-of-context moves of their colleagues.
+Artificial and canned response only add to this type of broken and artificial relating with others.

-This doesn't even count the "Breaking News" section on the top left corner that highlights click-baity news.
+This doesn't even count the "Breaking News" section on the top left corner that highlights click-baity anxiety producing news.
 While it is meant to be informative, it is not context driven, or user driven.
+Constructive Journalism might be a potential solution here.

 Finally, it gives rise to artificial connections.
 You can either choose to accept connection requests from just the people you know well to curate your relationships carefully, but that reduces the value of **the network** (network effects).